facebookresearch/ParlAI/parlai/agents/README.md

 - **local_human**: receives human input from the terminal. used for interactive mode, e.g. `parlai/scripts/interactive.py`.
 - **legacy_agents**: contains deprecated agent code for posterity
 - **random_candidate**: returns a random candidate, if candidates are available. simple baseline agent.
-- **remote_agent**: uses ZMQ to communicate with a different process, either on the local machine or on a remote host.
 - **repeat_label**: sends back the label if available. good for sanity checks such as checking statistics of the base dataset.
 - **repeat_query**: repeats whatever is said to it. simple baseline agent.